nautobot/nautobot-app-golden-config/docs/FAQ.md

 _Why doesn't the config overview page reflect the inclusion changes immediately?_

-On a technical level, those changes enable the model `GoldenConfiguration` to *not* filter out the newly included devices, but this does not add to the model.
-In order to be included, a new job needs to be ran which will create an entry within `GoldenConfiguration`, any of the 3 jobs that successfully run will create such an entry.
+On a technical level, those changes enable the model `GoldenConfig` to *not* filter out the newly included devices, but this does not add to the model.
+In order to be included, a new job needs to be ran which will create an entry within `GoldenConfig`, any of the 3 jobs that successfully run will create such an entry.

 _Why aren't configurations generated or compliance generated real time?_